papermerge/documentation/README.md

 - Papermerge version 2.0.x docs are in git branch v2.0
 - Papermerge version 2.1.x docs are in git branch v2.1
-- Papermerge version 3.0.x docs are in git branch v3.0 # !
+- Papermerge version 3.0.x docs are in git branch v3.0
-- Papermerge version 3.1.x docs are in git branch v3.1 # !
 - etc

-As of writing this readme, 3.0 is under development.
-Its documentation is in v3.0-dev branch.
+As of writing this readme, 3.0.x is under development.